Bringing Down the House (soundtrack)

 Bringing Down the House is the soundtrack to Adam Shankman's 2003 comedy film Bringing Down the House.
 It was released on March 4, 2003 through Hollywood Records and mainly consisted of hip hop music.
 The soundtrack made it to 111 on the Billboard 200, 23 on the Top R&B/Hip-Hop Albums and 7 on the Top Soundtracks in the United States.

 The only single released from the soundtrack was "Better Than the Rest" by the film's star Queen Latifah.

+There's a remix of the song Let Go (Hit The Dance Floor) which features Fabolous.